 The primary NSP eligible activity that the City of Lancaster will undertake involves the acquisition and disposition of homes and residential properties that have been abandoned or foreclosed upon.
 The City will then rehabilitate the home/unit to ensure that all health and safety and code violations are addressed prior to making any general property improvements.
-Rehabilitated homes/units will then be made available to first time homebuyers.
+Rehabilitated homes/units will then be made available to first time homeownerships.

-The City will commence the acquisition and rehabilitation activity upon the release of NSP funds, which is estimated to occur within the first month of 2009.
+The City will commence the acquisition and rehabilitation activity upon the release and authorization of NSP funds.
 All initial NSP funds for this activity will be committed within the statutory 18-month period, as set forth in Section 2301(c) (1) of HERA.

 The number of NSP affordable housing units that the City of Lancaster will make available to low-, moderate- and middle-income households will be determined by the current market conditions at the time of acquisition and rehabilitation.
-However, the City estimates that up to 22 NSP affordable housing units will be made available to households at or below 120 percent of area median income.
+However, the City estimates that up to 10 NSP affordable housing units will be made available to households between 50 to 80 percent of area median income and 10 affordable housing units will be made available to households between 120 to 80 percent of area median income.